Tackling and Consolidating Debt and Credit

 - Check Your Assets: Make a list of your assets including savings funds, investment portfolio, retirement funds, and house.
 Do you have adequate savings?

 - Fine-tune your budget: Keep a budget and check to see if you can cut costs and/or increase your income.

 Define Your Goals

-A smart first step is for you to define your goals.
-You need a clear understanding of what you want to achieve and how it will benefit you, in order to make the right debt consolidation choice.
-Defining your goals is such a crucial part of choosing the right way to proceed with how to consolidate credit that we recommend that you read our separate article on debt consolidation goals.
+Consolidate Your Debt to Meet Your Goals A smart next step is for you to define your goals.
+You need a clear understanding of what you want to achieve and how it will benefit you to make the right debt consolidation choice.

 - Improve Your Cash Flow: Reducing the size of your monthly payments frees up money you can use in a variety of ways.